 About the FdSc Digital and Technology Solutions programme

 The development and continued success of business is increasingly predicated on its ability to harness and employ digital and technology solutions to develop and market new products and services, increase productivity and workflow, minimise costs, and protect itself from threats from various forms of cybercrime.
 At the core of this is an increasing need to manage and maintain large sets of data and this in turn leads to additional security requirements and the application of advanced data analytics that rely heavily on the application of artificial intelligence.

 Standard entry requirement for the degree will be 80 UCAS points, with a minimum of grade ‘4’ in GCSE English or equivalent (Functional Skills Literacy Level 2 or Adult Literacy Level 2), and grade ‘4’ in GCSE Mathematics or equivalent (Functional Skills Numeracy Level 2 or Adult Numeracy Level 2).

 The TEC Partnership will also encourage applications from non-traditional learners who lack formal academic qualifications for the standard entry route.
-All such non-traditional applicants will be interviewed, set an appropriate piece of work (a research based written assignment investigating a current topic within the digital technologies sector), asked to provide evidence of relevant digital product development and a judgement made taking into account their academic potential and relevant experience.
+All such non-traditional applicants will be interviewed, set an appropriate piece of work demonstrating both academic and technical aptitude within digital technologies, asked to provide evidence of relevant digital product development and a judgement made taking into account their academic potential and relevant experience.

 What you will learn